isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 Once you have defined your object for ADAM, you must tell ADAM how to describe it.

-To do this, you'll need to edit the *lexicon* for the language you're using.
+To do this, you'll need to edit the *lexicon* for each language you're using.
 By default, ADAM supports English and Chinese.
 The corresponding lexicons are defined in :code:`adam.language_specific.english.english_phase1_lexicon` and :code:`adam.language_specific.chinese.chinese_phase1_lexicon`, respectively.